I accept everyone for who they are, but that doesn't stop me from having my own feelings. Having feelings does not equate to caring.

 It is more than understandable for you to be upset when others reject you for who you are and your opinions.
-Being rejected doesn't feel good in any situation, and it can feel as if the damage being caused to you by the rejection will last a lifetime.
+Being rejected doesn't feel good in any situation, and it can feel as if the damage caused to you by the rejection will last a lifetime.
 Even further, if you are bold enough to stand up to those who reject you, you may see yourself battling with their opinions ad nauseam and causing yourself more damage.
 The important thing to realize is that it is, in fact, you causing the damage to yourself.
 These individuals you are trying to convince to the contrary of their own beliefs are usually only becoming more solidified within them as you waste oxygen on them, all the while your anger, sadness, or any other feeling is building up within you.

-The most important thing you could ever do in situations where others refuse to accept you is recognizing the futility of seeking the acceptance you desire from those individuals.
+The most important thing you could ever do in situations where others refuse to accept you is to recognize the futility of seeking the acceptance you desire from those individuals.
 I pose you these questions: Is someone, or a group of someones, who reject you worth your time?
-Why would you want to be part of a group that requires you fit their requirements to even speak to you?
+Why would you want to be part of a group that requires you to fit their requirements to even speak to you?
 Do you find exclusion more attractive than inclusion?
-Does their acceptance of you change anything for you in the long-term?
+Does their acceptance of you change anything for you in the long term?
 Is this their right to deny me, or my right to be given acceptance?
 The list of questions that you need to ask yourself could go on and on, and at the end of the day, you'd most likely have exhausted yourself for no reason.

 The Not-So-Novel Solution

 So we have come to terms with the indomitable fact that acceptance from others is a privilege and not a right, but that doesn't mean we cannot find the acceptance we seek elsewhere or even create it within ourselves.
 I know that I have a deep sense of revulsion for myself and almost everyone around me, this stems from the abuse I suffered when growing up but that is beside the point, and over the years I have learned to create a space for myself where I am accepted.
 This space can get a little lonely as it is my space and no one else may occupy it, but it is a necessary space for me to have because at the end of the day I can return to it safely and mull over my thoughts.
 If you are just like me, then this space is a must-have if you hope to ever be accepted by anyone else.
-Now this is where the not-so-novel solution comes into play full force.
+Now, this is where the not-so-novel solution comes into play full-force.

 Within my space of acceptance, no one can tell me when I am right and wrong, but I am forced to determine that for myself; the profundity of being able to observe yourself and the world around you without being judged is all the acceptance I need in most cases.
-Integral to this observation and acceptance is my ability to take into account all the opinions and perspectives of other individuals, without the worry of consequence.
+Integral to this observation and acceptance is my ability to take into account all the opinions and perspectives of other individuals, without the worry of consequences.
 If you do the same then you'll find your life becomes full of acceptance, without the need to seek the privilege of others' acceptance.

 Acceptance Will Flow Like Mud

 We would all love to go full-bore down the road of acceptance in our race car that runs on opinions, picking up every loving hitchhiker we come across and bringing them on our accepting journey, but we need to put the brakes on those dreams at first.
-It is possible to get to that point where we finally make it to the fast lane of friendship, love, and acceptance but first we must navigate the confusing backroads of self-development that act more as a maze than a road map to success.
+It is possible to get to that point where we finally make it to the fast lane of friendship, love, and acceptance but first, we must navigate the confusing backroads of self-development that act more like a maze than a road map to success.

-Should you find your way out of that confusing mess, I'm confident you will, then you'll eventually find yourself at the on-ramp to friendship freeway.
+Should you find your way out of that confusing mess (I'm confident you will), then you'll eventually find yourself at the on-ramp to friendship freeway.
 Friendship freeway has many lanes, and only one isn't jam-packed with frustrating traffic.
 Progress will be slow, merging onto the friendship freeway is dangerous, and there are many accidents that occur while driving every day so it is important to be a calm, caring, and proactive driver.

 Always remember you cannot control how others drive, only how you are going to react to others and avoid collisions.
 The entire goal is to make it to the fast lane, and once you are there it should be smooth sailing so long as you stay wary of those also trying to merge into the fast lane.
-Even there, accidents occur, and we must always stay aware of and correct our faults, as well as accepting and working with the shortcomings of others.
+Even there, accidents occur, and we must always stay aware of and correct our faults, as well as accept and work with the shortcomings of others.